St. Paul's College, Manitoba

-St. Paul's College is a Catholic college on the Fort Garry campus of the University of Manitoba in Winnipeg, Mantioba, Canada.
+St. Paul's College is a Catholic college on the Fort Garry campus of the University of Manitoba in Winnipeg, Manitoba, Canada.
 It was founded in 1926 by the Missionary Oblates of Mary Immaculate and became affiliated with the University of Manitoba in 1931.

 St. Paul's is the only Catholic higher education institute in the local OMI province and enrolls approximately 850 undergraduate students.

 History

 St. Paul's College was established in 1926 with Fr.
 Alphonse Simon, OMI as the first rector.
 It was initially located in a building on Selkirk Avenue, but the increase in student population thereafter prompted a move to the old Manitoba College location, which was purchased by Archbishop Sinnott in 1931.
 The direction of the college passed into the hands of the diocesan clergy and Fr.
 C. B. Collins was appointed Rector.
 In the same year, the college became affiliated with the University of Manitoba.

 On October 27, 1931, at the time of its affiliation, St. Paul's had a staff of 15 (eight priests and seven laymen), and a total of twelve students in the university program.
 The University of Manitoba Yearbook for 1932, The Brown and Gold, displays the photographs of the first two graduates of the college.

 Jesuit priests undertook direction of the college in 1933.
 Fr.
 John Holland, S.J., was appointed Rector, and Fr.
 Erle Bartlett, S.J. was appointed Dean of Studies.
 In 1936, St. Mary's College for Women became the women's division of St. Paul's, until the college opened on the Fort Garry campus in 1957 when it became co-educational and St. Mary's eventually withdrew from university work.